top of page

-One huge emotional storm might lose intensity if we name and describe all of the sub emotions.
+One huge emotional storm might lose intensity if we name and describe all of the sub emotions as many times as necessary.
 We can break them down, which creates the effect of diluting them so we can better tolerate them.
+One huge emotional storm might be dissolved if we can describe, with great accuracy and without judgement or opinion, what we are feeling.

 Cleansing the Mind